-Direct Education (DE) occurs when a participant is actively engaged in the learning process with an educator or interactive media which is evidence-based or practice-tested.
+Direct Education (DE) occurs when a participant is actively engaged in the learning process with an educator or interactive media which is evidence-based.
 To qualify as direct education, education must be at least 20 minutes in length and associated reach data must be collected or estimated.
 Time and effort associated with direct education include: